novellaalvina/novellaalvina.github.io/_pages/about.md

 - Deployed a monthly expense prediction model with a 5% margin of error, enhancing budget management and providing data presentation for decision-making in the finance department

 ## 💻 Project

+### Deep Learning Based Chatbot, Developer Oct 2024 - Dec 2024
+- Developed a deep learning-powered chatbot using advanced NLP techniques (BERT, Rasa NLU, DiagloGPT) for personalized recipe recommendations, focusing on intent recognition and entity extraction to enhance user interaction
+- Evaluated chatbot performance using metrics such as Intent and Entity Recognition Accuracy, BLEU, and ROUGE for semantic similarity

+Tech: Python, BERT, Rasa NLU, DiagloGPT, NLTK

 ### Web App Development, Back-end Developer and Database Engineer Jan 2023 — Jan 2024